deekshaVarshney/deekshaVarshney.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Our paper "EMPOWER-KARE: Deep Prompt Learning for Knowledge-aware Response Generation in Clinical Counseling and Legal Support Conversations" has been accepted in IEEE Transactions on Artificial Intelligence.
+Our paper [EMPOWER-KARE: Deep Prompt Learning for Knowledge-aware Response Generation in Clinical Counseling and Legal Support Conversations](https://ieeexplore.ieee.org/document/XXXXXXX)** has been accepted in IEEE Transactions on Artificial Intelligence.
 (P. Priya, A. M. Tripathi, D. Varshney, M. Firdaus, A. Ekbal)